 It was in the early 50’s that the Board of Health modified the milk handling procedures and required all milk to be piped through stainless steel pipes from the barn to the milk house where the local dairyman would come and pick up the milk.
 The cost to upgrade was so expensive, our grandfather decided to quit the dairy business and planned to move the family to Wilmington and raise field crops.
 It was during this time that he sold the mineral rights to Ohio Gravel, but the move to Wilmington never occurred.
 It seems the farmhouse and barn they were going to buy was riddled with termites, so the deal never went through.
 The family decided to stay put and from the 1950’s to the mid 1960’s; we raised field corn, soy beans and wheat.
 In the 60’s to the 70’s, our father Delbert, switched crops and started raising sugar corn and fresh vegetables.
 He had a little wooden shed that he would drag out by the roadside when the crops were ripe and people knew that farm fresh produce was ready.
 During this time, we would hand pick and sell about a thousand dozen ears of corn per day throughout the growing season.

 All was good until the early 1980’s, when Ohio Gravel came back and exercised their right to mine out the sand and gravel from the farm land they purchased the rights to thirty years prior.
 The days of corn and fresh produce were over so our family business transitioned once again, but this time, into the garden center business it is today.
 In 1987, when Ohio Gravel was finished with the mining; our family bought back the ground which then was a 65 foot deep, 35 acre hole in the ground.
-Since then we have been filling in the hole with solid construction debris and hope to be finished capping it within the next two years.
+Since then we have been filling in the hole with solid construction debris and hope to be finished capping it by 2018.